The Golf Round

 Typical design traps include:

-Golf is a game where the safest play is often invisible — until you know how to look.
+Golf is a sport where the safest play is often hidden, unless you know what to look for.

 You reach for the driver.